Law Enforcement Officers Safety Act: Qualified law enforcement officers

-Additionally, 18 USC § 926B requires that the individual must carry photographic identification issued by the governmental agency for which the individual is employed that identifies the employee as a police officer or law enforcement officer of the agency.
+Additionally, 18 USC § 926B requires that the individual must carry photographic identification issued by the governmental agency for which the individual is employed that identifies the employee as a police officer or law enforcement officer of the governmental agency.

 LEOSA also does not require a "qualified law enforcement officer" to be full-time, meaning that part-time, reserve, and auxiliary officers are viewed the same in the law's application, provided that while on-duty or called to service they meet the requirements, even if inactive at the time.

 Qualified retired law enforcement officers

 In 18 USC § 926C(c), "qualified retired law enforcement officer" is defined as an individual who: